Murrough O'Brien, 1st Earl of Inchiquin: Death

-The Capuchin Père Gamache, who wrote during Inchiquin's life, says his banishment, imprisonment, and other troubles were a judgment for his offences against the Church; "and now he continues his penitence with a Dutch wife, who is furious against the Catholic religion, and keeps her husband in a state of continual penance".
+The Capuchin Père Gamache, who wrote during Inchiquin's life, says his banishment, imprisonment, and other troubles were a judgment for his role in the religious persecution of the Catholic Church in Ireland; "and now he continues his penitence with a Dutch wife, who is furious against the Catholic religion, and keeps her husband in a state of continual penance".
 In fact, his wife Elizabeth St Leger was only half-Dutch: her mother Gertrude de Vries was a native of Dordrecht.
 By a will made in 1673, Inchiquin left a legacy to the Franciscans and for other pious uses, and he died on 9 September 1674.
 By his own desire he was buried in St Mary's Cathedral, Limerick, probably in the O'Brien tomb.
 The commandant gave full military honours, and salutes were fired at his funeral, but there is no inscription or other record.
 His widow (Elizabeth, daughter of Sir William St. Leger) survived him till 1685, leaving directions for her burial in the church which her father had built at Doneraile.
 Inchiquin left four daughters and three sons, the eldest William inherited the earldom.